 The Best Summer of My Life

 In February of 1973 my father took our family to the United States embassy in Athens to have our passports renewed.
 The Greek secretary who processed our forms refused to renew my citizenship.
-"You son is no longer an American citizen" she informed my father.
+"Your son is no longer an American citizen." she informed my father.

 My father raised hell.
 I was eager to go out to a baseball diamond and prove myself worthy of my American passport but my father's towering frame intimidated the secretaries and bureaucrats to the point where they were eager to give me my citizenship back, if only to get rid of us.
 I proudly accepted my new passport and thought little of the incident.

 Six months later I received my induction notice for the Greek Armed Forces.
 In Greece, everyone at the age of nineteen goes into the service of the country.
 The memory of Turkish occupation still hangs over Greece like a black cloud.
 The Army must be kept strong to repel any future invasion.
-The Greek attitude was that one Greek could whup the hell out of ten Turks.
+The Greek attitude was that one Greek could whoop the hell out of ten Turks.
 Nevertheless, all must serve.
-Even those whose grandfathers had immigrated to America in 1915 and whose mother's family were Jews from Russia.
+Even those whose grandfathers had immigrated to America in 1915 and whose mother's family were Jews from Russia and Turks from Anatolia.

 So now I was a non-student with Greek heritage and no residence permit.
 Without that permit my passport was useless.
 I could not leave the country.
 The joy of being in Greece diminished as my predicament dominated my thoughts.